 Let’s start with the most basic and arguably the most important part of your routine: cleansing.
-Cleansing seems like a simple, casual endeavor but you should actually be thinking of it as 50% of your routine.
+Cleansing seems like a simple endeavor but you should actually be thinking of it as 50% of your routine.
 This first step is meant to remove the day from your visage and prep your skin for treatment products to follow.

 First and foremost, start thinking about cleansing as a two-step process.
 Your first cleanse will be dedicated to gently yet effectively removing makeup, SPF and the daily grime and pollution your skin may be exposed to.
 Oil, cream and balm cleansers tend to work best for this first step as their oil rich formulas can help to break down the products on your skin that are designed to stay there throughout the day, i.e SPF and makeup.
 The first cleanse breaks down these products and lifts them from your skin to ensure that there is nothing foreign blocking your skin from absorbing and benefiting from the products that follow in your routine.

 Now that your skin is truly clean and refreshed from the day, it’s time to move into toners.
-Not to be confused with the stripping and drying toners of the past, toning in 2019 is as it should have always been: a step to help rehydrate and balance your skin.
+Not to be confused with the stripping and drying toners of the past, toning is a necessary step to help rehydrate and balance your skin.
 Depending on what your skin type is, you should either look for toners designed to soothe and add moisture or toners designed to balance and help control oil.
 Keep it simple.
 You’ll want to look for toners that are alcohol-free and contain lightweight moisture binding ingredients like glycerin and hyaluronic acid.

 Moisturizers & Oils